logreg-n-coffee/daily-coding-questions-java/README.md

 between the sum of the subsets is as small as possible
 - Q 187: Given a list of rectangles.
 Compute whether a pair of rectangles overlap each other
 - Q 188: Fix Function Closure Bug
+- Q 189: Given an array of elements, return the length of the longest subarray where all its elements are distinct